Ahluma-Nkqayi/Ahluma-Nkqayi-E-Portfolio/README.md

 - **Workplace Etiquette**

 Each section includes both **evidence of completion** and a **reflection using the STAR Technique (Situation, Task, Action, Result)**.
 Through these modules, I developed essential workplace competencies that will support my transition from academic study to a professional ICT career.
+By reflecting on these experiences, I’ve built a foundation not only in technical knowledge but in the human skills that define professional success—communication, integrity, and relationship-building

 ---